SandhyaAdicherla/premier-schools-exhibition/README.md

 ## Overview

 This project is a responsive landing page developed as part of the Frontend Developer assignment.
+The website is optimized for desktop, tablet, and mobile devices and includes interactive UI elements and smooth scrolling experiences.

 ## Features